 Having a clear purpose for your map affects its design and the way you use it.
 When you share your map with others, the first thing you should clearly explain is its purpose.
 This sets the context for everything on the map.

 If you can’t explain the purpose of a map, you will have no way to judge success or failure.
-A purpose means you can think about whether or not your map is working for you, and how it can be improved.
+A purpose means you can think about whether or not your map is working for you and how it can be improved.

-Below we look at some different purposes for using a Mindomo mind map.
+Below, we look at some different purposes for using a Mindomo mind map.

 Brainstorm map

-A brainstorm map is a diagram for gathering ideas and is the most common type of mind map.
+A brainstorming map is a diagram for gathering ideas and is the most common type of mind map.
 Your goal is to generate as many ideas as possible around a central concept, before starting to group and filter them.
 Getting ideas into the map helps to trigger other ideas.
 You might be working alone or collaborating with others.

 The map will never be viewed by anyone other than the authors, so making sense to anyone else is not a requirement.
 You can be as creative and disorganized as you like, which often helps with getting your thoughts and ideas down.